 Entomology, Plant Pathology, and Nematology (EPPN)

-EPPN 100 Human, Plant, Animal and Insect Epidemics: Drivers of Society (1 credit)
+EPPN 1000 Human, Plant, Animal and Insect Epidemics: Drivers of Society (1 credit)

-This is a 100-level survey course that will discuss the ecological, social and economic impacts of human, plant, animal and insect epidemics.
-Historical and current real-world epidemics will be presented for each of the four main topics (human, plant, non-human vertebrate, and insect epidemics) to educate students on the ecological, social and economic impacts that these have had or present to society.
+This is a 1000-level survey course that will discuss the ecological, social and economic impacts of human, plant, animal and insect epidemics.
+Historical and current real-world epidemics will be presented for each of the four main topics (human, plant, non-human vertebrate, and insect epidemics) to educate students on the ecological, social, and economic impacts that these have had or present to society.
 The course will be organized into four 4-week modules covering each epidemic category (human, plant, non-human vertebrate, and insect).
 In each 4-week module, three 50 minute lectures will be presented by faculty experts in the field discussing various aspects of each epidemic followed by a student debate to evaluate previous responses to epidemics and/or address potential responses to new unknown but potential epidemics.
 Typically Offered: Fall.

-EPPN 110 Introduction to Global Disease Ecology (2 credits)
+EPPN 1100 Introduction to Global Disease Ecology (2 credits)

 Introduction to the Global Disease Ecology major.
 Course will discuss research and internship opportunities, and potential career paths in human, animal, and plant health.
 Focus on communication, ethics, and the nature of science.
+Typically Offered: Varies.

-EPPN 154 Microbiology and the World Around Us (3 credits)
+EPPN 1540 Microbiology and the World Around Us (3 credits)

-EPPN 155 Microbiology and the World Around Us: Laboratory (1 credit)
+EPPN 1550 Microbiology and the World Around Us: Laboratory (1 credit)

-Introductory Microbiology Laboratory is a course designed to complement the topics covered in Microbiology and the World Around Us (EPPN 154).
+Introductory Microbiology Laboratory is a course designed to complement the topics covered in EPPN 1540.
 The laboratory experience is aimed at introducing non-science majors to the skills of scientific observation, interpretation, and logical conclusion that are the basis for hypothesis testing using basic microbial techniques as a model.
+Typically Offered: Spring.

-Coreqs: EPPN 154
+Coreqs: EPPN 1540

-EPPN 200 (s) Seminar (1-16 credits)
+EPPN 2000 (s) Seminar (1-16 credits, max 99)

 Credit arranged.